Application deadline is January 15.

 1. How are the Ph.D. applications screened?

 All faculty members fmeet early-to-mid February to consider all applications.
-They look at: (1) undergraduate preparation (including overall GPA, GPA trajectory, and rigor of courses), (2) letters of recommendation, (3) GRE test scores (if provided), (4) personal statement, and, (5) proof of language proficiency (if appropriate).
-No single factor outweighs the others; rather each group attempts to arrive at a "balanced" assessment of academic and professional promise.
-Connection to and relevant background in the research area of interest is important, as is GPA in latter years of undergraduate enrollment, relevant work, lab, or extra-curricular activities, and strong letters of reference or self-statements.
+They look at: (1) undergraduate courses (including overall GPA, GPA trajectory, and rigor of courses), (2) letters of recommendation, (3) personal statement, (4) research experience, and, (5) proof of language proficiency (if appropriate).
+No single factor outweighs the others; we undertake a holistic review of each application to arrive at a balanced assessment of academic and professional promise.
+Connection to and relevant background in the research area of interest is important, as is GPA in latter years of undergraduate enrollment, relevant work, lab, or extra-curricular activities, and strong letters of reference and self-statements.

 The interests of doctoral applicants should be focused (and match those of one or more specific faculty members).
 Evidence of ability to carry out independent research is especially desirable.

 Closing date for on-line applications is January 15th.
 Departmental review of applications will begin on January 1st and applicants are strongly encouraged to submit their application by this date.

 2. When will I hear about whether or not I was accepted?

 Applicants should expect to be notified by formal letter within eight to twelve weeks (late March or early April) of the January 15th deadline.
-While the Department of Geological Sciences evaluates all applicants, offers of admission are binding only when made in writing by the Dean of the Graduate School.
+While the Department of Earth, Environmental and Planetary Sciences evaluates all applicants, offers of admission are binding only when made in writing by the Dean of the Graduate School.
 Admission may, in some cases, be deferred.
 Applications that are submitted after the January deadline will be reviewed and considered for fall or spring semester admission at the discretion of the department.

 3. Have a question...?